ziv/hot-tail/README.md

 # Hot Tail

 An arcade-speed jet combat shooter for the web — third-person chase view, lock-on missile volleys, barrel rolls and short, loud stages.
 Original IP; free to play.
-See [the project outline](./Afterburner-Style%20Web%20Game%20—%20Full%20Project%20Outline.md) for the full plan.

 ## Run it